 - I prefer services like this over health and wellness products which are very common in mlm

 - The marketing surrounding the opportunity contains a lot of hype

 - They teach the warm market approach (chase family and friends to grow your business)

-The company seems to have some good services which is an integral part of a good network marketing company and you could certainly create a life changing income with an opportunity like this.
+The company seems to have some good services which is an integral part of a good network marketing company and you could certainly create a life-changing income with an opportunity like this.
 One thing I will say is that you shouldn’t get too caught up in the ‘glitter’ being shown to you within the marketing material as building any business (online or offline) takes time, hard work and dedication.

 Perhaps the biggest issue I have with a company like this is how they teach people to build their team, primarily warm market techniques.
-In other words, chase friends and family to build your organisation.
+In other words, chase friends and family to build your organization.
 That’s just not a good approach in my opinion and it rarely leads to the kind of wealth being portrayed in the sales videos.